ilum-cloud/marquez/CONTRIBUTING.md

 We're excited you're interested in contributing to Marquez!
 We'd love your help, and there are plenty of ways to contribute:

 * Give the repo a star
-* Join our [slack](https://join.slack.com/t/marquezproject/shared_invite/zt-2iylxasbq-GG_zXNcJdNrhC9uUMr3B7A) channel and leave us feedback or help with answering questions from the community
+* Join our [slack](https://join.slack.com/t/ilum-cloud/shared_invite/zt-3jufrwyr9-HFrIbybdr9A3vE3fYaxgyg) channel and leave us feedback or help with answering questions from the community
-* Fix or [report](https://github.com/MarquezProject/marquez/issues/new) a bug
+* Fix or [report](https://github.com/ilum-cloud/marquez/issues/new) a bug
 * Fix or improve documentation
-* For newcomers, pick up a ["good first issue"](https://github.com/MarquezProject/marquez/labels/good%20first%20issue), then send a pull request our way (see the [resources](#resources) section below for helpful links to get started)
+* For newcomers, pick up a ["good first issue"](https://github.com/ilum-cloud/marquez/labels/good%20first%20issue), then send a pull request our way (see the [resources](#resources) section below for helpful links to get started)

-We feel that a welcoming community is important and we ask that you follow the [Contributor Covenant Code of Conduct](https://github.com/MarquezProject/marquez/blob/main/CODE_OF_CONDUCT.md) in all interactions with the community.
+We feel that a welcoming community is important and we ask that you follow the [Contributor Covenant Code of Conduct](https://github.com/ilum-cloud/marquez/blob/main/CODE_OF_CONDUCT.md) in all interactions with the community.

-If you’re interested in using or learning more about Marquez, reach out to us on our [slack](https://join.slack.com/t/marquezproject/shared_invite/zt-2iylxasbq-GG_zXNcJdNrhC9uUMr3B7A) channel and follow [@MarquezProject](https://twitter.com/MarquezProject) for updates.
-We also encourage new comers to [join](https://lists.lfaidata.foundation/g/marquez-technical-discuss/ics/invite.ics?repeatid=32038) our monthly community meeting!
+If you’re interested in using or learning more about Marquez, reach out to us on our [slack](https://join.slack.com/t/ilum-cloud/shared_invite/zt-3jufrwyr9-HFrIbybdr9A3vE3fYaxgyg) channel.

 # Getting Your Changes Approved